Keyman language history

 - Keyboards are now compiled by the developer into .kmx files, rather than being distributed as .kmn files.

 - Changed language tags from ISO 639-3 to BCP 47

-- Left and right modifiers are supported in KeymanWeb 10.0 and later
+- Left and right modifiers and Caps Lock modifier are supported for Virtual Keys in KeymanWeb 10.0 and later

 - Deadkeys now work 100% identically in KeymanWeb 10.0 and Keyman Desktop 10.0, in particular using multiple deadkeys in a row.

 - .kmn files without BOM are now treated as UTF-8 unless they contain invalid UTF-8 sequences

 - Virtual keys no longer need to be in quotes for the